arfai1213/AWS-SOA-C02/README.md

 4. CloudTrail logs
     - CloudTrail monitors API calls in the AWS platform.
     - for audit purpose
+    - can ensure files have not been tampered by enabling log file integrity (CloudTrail log file integrity validation)

 ## Elasticache
 - used to significantly improve latency and throughput for read-heavy application workloads